tan-hangsapho/student-course-management/README.md

-# Student Course Management
+def generate_readme():
+    project_name = "Student Course Management"

-A comprehensive web application designed to manage student courses, featuring CRUD (Create, Read, Update, Delete) operations and advanced search functionalities.
-Built using Node.js, Express.js, and MongoDB, this project provides an efficient and user-friendly interface for managing educational data.
+    description = ("A comprehensive web application designed to manage student courses, featuring CRUD " "(Create, Read, Update, Delete) operations and advanced search functionalities.
+Built using " "Node.js, Express.js, and MongoDB, this project provides an efficient and user-friendly interface " "for managing educational data.")
+    introduction = ("The Student Course Management project is a robust solution for educational institutions to " "efficiently handle student and course information.
+This application allows administrators to " "perform CRUD operations on student and course records and offers powerful search capabilities " "to quickly locate specific data.
+Leveraging the power of Node.js for the backend, Express.js for " "the server framework, and MongoDB for the database, this project ensures scalability, reliability, " "and ease of use.")
+    features = [
+        "CRUD operations for students",
+        "CRUD operations for courses",
+        "Search functionality for students",
+        "Search functionality for courses"
+    ]
+    technologies = [
+        "Node.js: JavaScript runtime",
+        "Express.js: Node.js web application framework",
+        "MongoDB: NoSQL database for storing student and course data", "Jest: JavaScript testing framework"
+    ]
+    dependencies = "yarn install"
+    start_command = "yarn start:dev"
+    license_type = "MIT"
+    contact_email = "your-email@example.com"

+    readme_content = f"""
+# {project_name}

+{description}

 ## Table of Contents

 - [Introduction](#introduction)